Do Golfers Use Pine Tar? (Everything To Know)

 Golfers may notice that their golf grips get less tacky over time.
 One of the primary reasons for this is that the oils in their hands and other residue slowly build up on the grips over time.

-Because of this, the easiest and first step a golfer should take is to simply wash their golf grips with soap and water, making sure to properly dry them after cleaning.
+Because of this, the easiest and first step a golfer should take is to wash their golf grips with soap and water and properly dry them after cleaning.

 Some golfers have noted that they take cleaning wipes with them in their bags to make a quick in-game improvement to their clubs as needed.

 If washing the grip doesn’t get it tacky enough, a golfer could gently run a pocket knife over the grip repeatedly or use sandpaper to scrape away the outside layer of the grip.
-This will expose fresh leather that will make it easier to keep a hold on the club.
+This will expose fresh leather, making keeping a hold on the club easier.

-Finally, sprays and applications, such as pine tar, can be sprayed or rubbed into golf grips for extra tackiness.
+Finally, sprays and applications like pine tar can be sprayed or rubbed into golf grips for extra tackiness.

 There are many grip applications on the market, so golfers should read customer reviews and perhaps experiment with multiple solutions to find the one that gives them the grip they want.